• Skip to primary navigation

 Ingredients

-• 1 bar spoon of maraschino cherry syrup
+• 1 teaspoon maraschino cherry syrup (or more, if desired) recommend Luxardo

 Instructions

-• Very carefully light the end of the cinnamon stick on fire.
-Blow it out or let the flame extinguish.
-Place the smoking cinnamon stick on a heat proof plate and cover with an upside-down cocktail glass.
+• Very carefully light the end of the cinnamon stick.
+Blow it out or let it extinguish.
+Place the cinnamon stick on a heat proof plate and cover with an upside-down cocktail glass.

 • Add bourbon, sweet vermouth, bitters, and cherry syrup to a mixing glass filled with ice.

 • Stir well and strain the Manhattan into the smoked cocktail glass.
-Garnish with maraschino cherries.
+Garnish with maraschino cherries and/or burnt cinnamon stick, if desired.

 CLICK TO DISPLAY NUTRITION INFO